barecode/spring-petclinic/Demo-SpringOne2018.md

+# Boost your Spring Boot app with Open Liberty
-# Demo instructions for [WebSphere on Pivotal Cloud Foundry](https://springoneplatform.io/2018/sessions/websphere-on-pivotal-cloud-foundry) at [SpringOne 2018](https://springoneplatform.io/2018/agenda)
+Demo instructions for [WebSphere on Pivotal Cloud Foundry](https://springoneplatform.io/2018/sessions/websphere-on-pivotal-cloud-foundry) at [SpringOne 2018](https://springoneplatform.io/2018/agenda)

 These instructions guide you through deploying Spring Boot applications to Open Liberty.
 Three demos are defined:
 1. deploying Spring Boot applications directly to Liberty